 - Reduce overstock by better predictions and innovative customer collaboration in product development.

-We need to think about circularity throughout our entire value cycle.
+We need to think about circularity throughout our entire value chain.
 At the design stage we need to think about how our products can have a long life, how we can maximise their value and how they can be recycled in the end.
 We need to work together with other businesses in the fashion industry to increase the share of recycled materials used in products.
 In addition to this, concepts such as reselling, recycling and upcycling need to be natural components of our business.

 Towards a circular fashion industry